How Can We Empower Our Girls?

-According to United Nations Educational, Scientific and Cultural Organisation, today less than 30 percent of researchers worldwide are women.
+According to the United Nations Educational, Scientific and Cultural Organisation, less than 30% of the world researchers are women.

 We, now more than ever, live in a world where there is a strong media culture focussed on image, status and beauty with frequent and false representations of women further strengthening this bias.